gudaochangsheng/RefAlign/README.md

 <img src="./asserts/refalign-method.png" alt="method" />

 <div align="center">
-<em>(Left)  (a) Overview of RefAlign.
+<em>(a) Overview of RefAlign.
 During training, we apply the proposed reference alignment loss
 LRA to intermediate features in selected DiT blocks and align them to target features extracted by a frozen vision foundation model (VFM).
 During inference, we discard the alignment process and the VFM. (b) Illustration of the reference alignment (RA) loss.
 RA loss aligns DiT reference features